hongyanwang/Coding-Challenge---Sortable/README.md

 # Coding-Challenge---Sortable
 copy these files, including the folder cJSON, under the same directory

+under the cJSON directory, make a library using the command: make all

-compile using the command: make all
+compile our program using the command: make all

 run the program using the command: ./main